 Dr. Maryna Romanets is an Associate Professor of English/Women's and Gender Studies.
 She holds two doctoral degrees, from the former Soviet Union and Canada.
 Prior to coming to UNBC taught in the Departments of English at the Chernivtsi State University, University of Saskatchewan, and University of Lethbridge.
 Her research interests include Comparative Literature, Postcolonial and World Literatures; Women’s Literature; and Contemporary Critical Theory.
 She has published articles on contemporary Irish, British and Ukrainian literatures focusing on the issues of representation and gender, postcolonialism and intertextual relations, and politics and language, as well as on the mechanisms of textual production and translation theory and praxis in Britain, Canada, France, Germany, Russia, Spain, Sweden, Ukraine, and USA.
 The author of Anamorphosic Texts and Reconfigured Visions: Improvised Traditions in Contemporary Ukrainian and Irish Literature (2007), she is currently working on a book project titled “Postcolonial ‘Erotomaniac’ Fictions and the Making of New Identities in Ukraine.”

-Blanca Schorcht, Dean of CASHS
+Blanca Schorcht, Professor